chalmers-revere/2018-wasp-summer-school/flashing/README.md

 * For iptables-persistent: ipv4 yes and ipv6 yes

-10. Once the script is done, it will prompt you to press enter to reboot and you are done.
+10. Once the script is done, reboot and you are done.

 ### Devantech flashing
 1. After flashing the beaglebone with our installation script, there is a devantech folder at /root/bbb/devatech inside of the beaglebone (ssh into it).
 Navigate to it as root(do the following).